-The NSW Office of Water Best Practice Pricing Guidelines requires Council to adopt appropriate sewer usage charges that reflect the user pays principle.
+The NSW DPI Water's Best Practice Pricing Guidelines requires Council to adopt appropriate sewerage usage charges that reflect the user pays principle.

-The sewer usage charge is applied to all non-residential and non strata multi-residential properties.
+The sewerage usage charge is applied to all non-residential and non strata multi-residential properties.
 It is based on the metered water consumption and a sewer discharge factor applicable to the assessment.